TafhimFaisal/flask_mongo_xl/README.md

 2. accout list page.
-3. and enother button is for logout. on starting the system will go to landing page. user need to go to account page to see dummy data fatch from xero applications. before that you need to login with xero app to see the dumm data.
+3. and enother button is for logout. on starting the system will go to landing page. user need to go to account page to see dummy data fatch from xero applications. before that you need to login with xero app to see the dummy data.

 ![image](https://github.com/TafhimFaisal/tax_star/assets/39499963/01354924-13d9-4fa0-ac2a-c26b24ef59f2)